Welcome to today's edition of the Rush 24-7 podcast.

 Gaddafi's still there.

-This is my gosh, folks, it's embarrassing.
+This is, my gosh, folks, it's embarrassing.

 It's worse than embarrassing.

-Also Saturday, White House YouTube channel.
+Also, Saturday, White House YouTube channel.

-And when the international community is prepared to come together to save many thousands of lives, then it's in our national interest to act.
+When someone like Gaddafi threatens a bloodbath that could destabilize an entire region, and when the international community is prepared to come together to save many thousands of lives, then it's in our national interest to act.

 And it's our responsibility.